Skip to main content

 Aims

-This module provides the student with the knowledge that underpins the specialist practice in Nuclear Medicine in the second year of Scientist Training Programme (STP) and gives the student the tools to undertake project based learning in the workplace and meet the STP national curriculum.
+This module provides the student with the knowledge that underpins specialist practice in Nuclear Medicine in the second year of the Scientist Training Programme (STP), whilst developing critical appraisal skills.

 Outline Of Syllabus